georgyfarniev/litetran-qt/README.md

 About LiteTran
 --------------

-LiteTran is a very simple GUI for text translation (like google translate).
+LiteTran is a tiny GUI for text translation.

 Features
 --------
 - Very simple user interface
 - Translate by text selection.
 Just select text, press key combination (Ctrl+Shift+T by default) get translation result in popup.
 You don't